Western States Law, P.C.

 The single best way to prevent injuries while riding a motorcycle is to wear a helmet.
 Wearing a helmet actually prevents fatal injuries 37% better than not wearing one at all.
 Need more reasons?
 In some states, the failure to wear a helmet can reduce your damages claim.
 In a recent report, 1,829 motorcyclists are alive today because they chose to wear a helmet while riding!

-Wearing a helmet is not the only way to stay safe on a motorcycle.
+Wearing a helmet, although obvious and helpful, is not the only way to stay safe on a motorcycle.
 Safety experts suggest that all motorcyclists take a safety course before hitting the open highway for the first time on a motorcycle.
 In fact, even seasoned veterans should refresh their knowledge of motorcycle safety from time to time.

 - DO obey all the traffic laws in your state and in your community